lgbt-foundation/whitepaper/pinkpaper.md

 ### Legal Disclaimer

-This white paper is an overview of the LGBT Token project and Token Sale.
+This paper is an overview of the LGBT Token project and Token Sale.
 It may be amended or replaced at any time.
-There is no obligation to update the white paper or to provide the recipient with notification of any changes or access to any additional information.
+There is no obligation to update the paper or to provide the recipient with notification of any changes or access to any additional information.

 Recipients are notified as follows: